David Starbrook

-David Colin (Colon) Starbrook MBE (born 9 August 1945) is a retired British judoka.
-Between 1972 and 1976 he won two silver and five bronze medals at the Olympics, world and European championships.
+David Colin (Colon) Starbrook MBE (born 9 August 1945) is a British retired judoka.
+Between 1972 and 1976 he won two silver and five bronze medals at the Olympic Games, world and European championships.
 Starbrook has 4 children: Joanne, Sam, Leon, and Emily.

-Starbrook took up judo at the late age of 19.
+Starbrook took up judo at the age of 19 which is relatively late to succeed in becoming a Judo Olympian.
 He is the author of the book Judo, Starbrook style.
 He lives in France where he continues to practise and coach judo.
 His son, Leon, is also a judoka.
 In November 2007 at the Judo World Cup in Birmingham he was awarded his 9th Dan by Densign White, chairman of the British Judo Association.